Alcohol, Tobacco, Vaping, Marijuana And Other Drugs

 - Be aware of body language (try and avoid finger pointing and crossed arms)

-One of the best ways to help prevent substance use and substance misuse is to stay connected and interested in your teen’s life.
+One of the best ways to help prevent substance use and substance misuse is to stay connected and interested in your tween’s life.
 Spend time with them and their friends doing things that they enjoy.
 Find ways to get them involved in household chores and decisions so that they feel a sense of family and belonging.
 Stay open to talking about anything going on in their world or in the lives of their friends.
-Doing this will help create a relationship that is built on trust, love and respect, and that will go a long way in helping your teen….(follow the rules?).
+Doing this will help create a relationship that is built on trust, love and respect, and that will go a long way in helping your child follow the rules.

-Alcohol-free Activities Around Town: Lists various activities that teens can do in their town or neighborhood that do not include alcohol.
+Alcohol-free Activities Around Town: Lists various activities that middle schoolers can do in their town or neighborhood that do not include alcohol. https://safeandsoberparents.com/2018/06/21/15-things-for-your-teen-to-do-in-a-town-that-has-nothing-to-do/

 Family Agreement: An example of what a family agreement around substance use can look like. https://www.samhsa.gov/sites/default/files/family-form-avoiding-alcohol_0.pdf